czgaotian/learning-languages/behaviorQuestion/index.md

 ## Greetings and Small Talk

-- Hello, this is Tian, and I appreciate this interview opportunity.
+- Hello, nice to meet you, I‘m so excited to have this opportunity.
+-

 ## Tell me a little bit about yourself